-The surplus of $2.87 billion will remain in the plan’s basic account.
+Most of the surplus is being used to fund improvements to the plan’s design effective January 1, 2022.
 The plan also has a rate stabilization account with a balance of about $2.5 billion.
 Together, these funds help protect working members and employers from contribution rate fluctuations in the future.

 With the strong valuation result, active members’ contribution rate remains unchanged.
 The cost-of-living adjustment (COLA) cap in retirement also remains unchanged at 2.1 per cent.

 Valuations measure money coming into and going out of the plan.
 In other words, they look at plan assets and plan liabilities.
 Assets include plan funds and the current value of future contributions.
 Assets are compared against liabilities, which represent the money that needs to be paid out as pension benefits in the future.

 There are two questions a valuation seeks to answer:

 - What is the best estimate of future costs?

 - What adjustments are needed today to pay future pensions?

 Valuations also consider the funding of the inflation adjustment account (IAA), which funds cost-of-living adjustments to pension payments.
 The funding level of this account determines the sustainable COLA cap for the next three years.
 Having a cap helps maintain the long-term sustainability of funds in the plan’s IAA for current and future retired members.

 Valuations look at two sets of assumptions, which the Municipal Pension Board of Trustees (board) sets ahead of time: